5 Steps of a Fire Safety Risk Assessment

 Additional Workplace Tips:

 Fire safety is a priority and there are ways to assess it.
 If you discover a fire hazard, there are ways to fix it.
-Fire risk assessments can be done by either trained professionals or non-professionals alike.
+Fire Risk Assessments can be done by either trained professionals or non-professionals alike.
 It all depends on your needs and the amount of time you have available.
-However, if we’re going to take a look at the 5 steps of conducting a fire risk assessment, we need some professional help!

 • Keep the workspace tidy.